scvalex/ltc/docs/final.md

 When people talk about "relational", "NoSQL", or "object" databases, they are referring to the ways users can access stored data.
-Traditionally, the main paradigm has been relational, but with the advent of the Web over the past decade, key-value stores have been gaining increased popularity.
-In the following two subsections, we briefly present the two paradigms, and explain why we chose key-value for LTc.
+Traditionally, the main paradigm has been relational, but with the recent advent of the Web, key-value stores have been gaining increased popularity.
+A third way of accessing data is through a native object-like interface.
+In the following subsections, we briefly present these paradigms, and explain why we chose key-value for LTc.

 ### Relational